Richard Unwin, PhD

 Richard obtained a BSc. in Biology, and an MSc.
 (Distinction) in Oncology from Nottingham University before completing his PhD in Leeds, applying proteomics to study renal cell carcinoma and developing methods for identifying tumour markers and antigens.

-Moving to Manchester for his post-Doc, he developed methods for the proteomic analysis of leukaemic and normal haematopoietic cell and stem cell (phospho)proteomes, establishing mass spectrometry for large scale relative protein quantification and phosphorylation site mapping.
+Moving to Manchester, he developed methods for the proteomic analysis of leukaemic and normal haematopoietic cell and stem cell (phospho)proteomes, establishing mass spectrometry for large-scale relative protein quantification and phosphorylation site mapping.
 During this time, he developed the MIDAS (MRM-Initiated Detection and Sequencing) workflow for the sensitive detection of post-translational modifications, including phosphorylation, acetylation and proline hydroxylation.
-This workflow was extended to include relative and 'absolute' quantification of post-translational modification levels between samples, and is useful for the sensitive detection of any peptide, particularly in establishing MRM/SRM-type assays for biomarker validation workflows.
+This workflow was extended to include relative and 'absolute' quantification of post-translational modification levels between samples, and is useful for the detection of any peptide, particularly in establishing MRM/SRM-type assays for biomarker validation workflows.

 In 2011, he took up the post of Proteomics Lead at Central Manchester NHS Foundation Trust as part of the Centre for Advanced Discovery and Experimental Therapeutics (CADET), a joint venture with The University of Manchester.
-The Centre primarily focussed on the discovery of novel targets for therapeutic intervention, to define key pathways in disease progression, and extend these studies into the development and characterisation of novel therapeutics.
-As well as standard -omics-type analysis, Richard developed assays for targeted quantification of proteins and small molecules, providing data on pharmacokinaetics on both new and existing medications, and allowing the analysis of novel disease biomarkers in large sample cohorts.
+The Centre focussed on the discovery of novel targets for therapeutic intervention, defining key pathways in disease progression, and extending these studies into the development and characterisation of novel therapeutics.
+As well as standard -omics-type analysis, Richard developed assays for targeted quantification of proteins and small molecules, providing data on pharmacokinetics on both new and existing medications, and allowing the analysis of novel disease biomarkers in large sample cohorts.

-In April 2019, he was awarded a Senior Lectureship and became Deputy Diector of the Stoller Biomarker Discovery Centre (link)
+In April 2019, he was awarded a Senior Lectureship and became Deputy Director of the Stoller Biomarker Discovery Centre.
+This has subsequently become the Stoller Analytical Centre for Clinical Discovery and Diagnosis, where Richard leads on Clinical Proteomics and advises on clinical mass spectrometry projects across the Faculty.

 Research interests